cid-harvard/py-ecomplexity-clean/README.md

     + This normalization preserves the property that ECI = (mean of PCI of products for which MCP=1)
 - What is log-supermodularity?
     + Refer `ecomplexity/log_supermodularity.py` for a brief explanation.
 More at Schetter, U. (2019).
 A Structural Ranking of Economic Complexity (SSRN Scholarly Paper 3485842). https://doi.org/10.2139/ssrn.3485842.
+- I get different numbers each time I run the log-supermodularity check.
+How do I set a seed to ensure reproducibility?
+    + Set the seed using `np.random.seed(seed)` before calling `ecomplexity`.

 ### References